 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen anytime and are a common problem for households.
-They can be unpleasant, messy, and inconvenient, and require immediate attention.
-However, you do not always have to call an plumber right away.
-In this blog we’ll take you through the steps to get your toilet unclogged in no time.
+Toilet blockages can occur at any time and are a common issue for homeowners.
+They can be uncomfortable messy and uninspiring, and require immediate attention.
+However, you do not always have to contact an plumber immediately.
+In this blog we’ll take you through the ways to clean your toilet in no time.

 Key Takeaways

-- Toilet blockages can be resolved using simple tools and techniques like a plunger baking soda
+- Toilet blockages can be resolved by using simple tools like plungers, baking soda

 - Rubber Gloves